Skip to main content

 A practical plan for reclaiming desire.

 1. Get a full hormone panel.
-Total and free testosterone, SHBG, estradiol, progesterone (if a woman), prolactin, DHEA-S, and a full thyroid panel.
+Total and free testosterone, SHBG, estradiol (sensitive assay), progesterone (Day 21 if a woman), prolactin, DHEA-S, ferritin, and a full thyroid panel.

 3. Protect deep sleep.
 Most testosterone is made in the first half of the night.
 Lights out by 10:30 to 11 PM, dark room, no screens.